11bus11/book-store1/README.md

 - When I wrote the link to the product_details of the bag items, I could not get the product id to work.
 After a while i realised that i had been referencing the wrong id.
 Had similar problems later in the project too.

 #### Unfixed bugs
 - If there is an image url, which does not work, the website will not show the substitution image.
 This is because the if-statememt only checks if there is an image url, not if it acctually works. the reason for this bug existing is time constraints.
 I prioritised larger issues before this.
+- On mobile, part of the product choice input field (rreviews) is out of frame.
+I did not have the time to solved this, and the form is functional.

 ### Deployment
 This project was deployed with Heroku.